What Size Heat Pump? (and lots more besides!)

 A summary of all the methods used

-Here’s a quick summary of all the calculations used above.
+Here’s a quick summary of my results for all methods listed above.

 - Room by Room Heat loss: 5.5kW